9 ADHD Myths That Perpetuate Stigma

-We’ve heard ’em all: “ADHD isn’t real.”
+We’ve heard all of the ADHD myths: “ADHD isn’t real.”
 “That kid just needs a good spanking.
-“People with ADHD are just lazy.”
-These myths about ADHD have been around as long as the condition itself, and the negative effect they have is very real — and very damaging.
-Learn the truth and arm yourself with facts to refute the next misinformed comment your hear about “bad parenting.”
+“People with ADD are just lazy.”
+These fallacies and misconceptions about ADHD have been around as long as the condition itself, and the negative effect they have is very real — and very damaging.
+Learn the truth and arm yourself with facts to refute the next misinformed comment you hear about “bad parenting.”

 Myth #1: ADHD isn’t a real medical disorder.

 Myth #2: ADHD is a modern farce created by drug companies

 Myth #3: ADHD is the result of bad parenting.